ShrithikShahapure/Chapterify/README.md

 # Chapterify
-This is a program that generates chapters for youtube videos using Python and chatGPT.
+This is a Streamlit Applicaion that generates chapters and sumaries for youtube videos using Streamlit and ChatGPT.
+It runs on a docker container in and AWS EC2 instance that had Continuous Deployment by Github Actions.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

-`openai.api_key`
+`MY_OPENAI_KEY`

 ## Run Locally